adrih1/Ecole42/Snow-Crash/level02/Ressources/solve.md

 Instinctively I take out the '.' so I get ft_wandrNDRelL0L but that does not work.

-I check the ASCII table and see that '.' is 7F in hexadecimal which is the DEL key.
+I go back and see that in the ASCII table '.' is 7F in hexadecimal which is the DEL key.

 SO I delete a char before every '.' and get ft_waNDReL0L